lholmquist/aerogear-ios-sync-client/README.md

 ## Prerequisites
 This project requires Xcode 6.0 to run.

-This project uses [Cocoapods](http://cocoapods.org/) to manage dependencies.
-You need to install the dependencies before building and using the project:

-    pod install

 This project also uses a git submodule as a temporary solution until we can have Swift project in Cocoapods.
 The submodule need to be initialized and updated: